 Trust your instincts and don’t be afraid to walk away.

 If you’re happy, try to contain yourself.
 Come back a day or two later for a 2nd viewing.
-Sometimes a break helps you see the good and bad things you may have missed first time round.
+Sometimes a break helps you see the good and bad things you may have missed the first time around.

 Once you’ve decided you’d like to go ahead with the purchase, it’s time to negotiate the best possible deal.